inkVerb/VIP/201-shell/Lesson-06.md

 - `wget` simply downloads and saves a file from a Web address
 - `wget -O filename` specifies a "Save as..." filename for the download
-- `curl` dumps a Web address's content as raw output
+- `curl` opens a Web address's content as raw output
 - `curl -L` may be needed to follow links, otherwise it won't (`wget` will)
 - `curl http://web-address > save-as-filename` is how `curl` saves the downloaded file
 - `git` is GitHub's app that syncs and downloads a GitHub repo (files) on your local computer with the GitHub repo (on the GitHub website)